J-Mardo01/Personal-Software-Portfolio/README.md

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}

-[Software Demo Video]
+Software Demo Video -
 https://youtube.com/shorts/7ePAsN-M_yo?feature=share

 # Development Environment

 I created this program using the Python Programming language.
+I used Python 3.9.6 and Visual Studio Code 1.85.1.

 # Useful Websites